 With the Russian invasion of Crimea and later the whole Ukraine, this topic has come to the fore once again.
 Google Magog Russia and you will see how many “prophecy experts” take the Lindsey/Russia view as gospel, without doing any serious biblical or historical research of the basic facts.
 For example, during the Obama administration, Perry Stone invented an entire End Time scenario out of this interpretation; it includes, of course, the prediction that Obama would be the linchpin of the apocalypse; where is Stone’s apology for missing the target so badly?
 In Spanish, we here the same undoubted assumption from David Diamond and Armando Alducín.

-Where did this idea come from?
-From an amateurish reading of certain Hebrew terms.
+Where did this idea that Magog is Russia come from?
+From a, and this is the proper adjective for it, amateurish reading of certain Hebrew terms.

-Rosh – probably not in your Bible at Ezek 38:2 (unless you read the NKJV or the NASB), but the Hebrew word that is rendered “chief” or “prince” is Rosh = head.
+Rosh – this word is probably not in your Bible at Ezek 38:2 (unless you read the NKJV or the NASB), but the Hebrew word that is rendered “chief” is rosh = head.
 But others said, “Hey, think about it!
 Rosh…uh??
 Roshuh?
 Russia, you see?”

-Tubal – this would have to be Tobolsk which, some speculated, was the eastern capital of Russia.
+Tubal – “Well, this would have to be Tobolsk which (some wrongly stated) was the eastern capital of Russia!”